AI Governance

 • The policy strategy assumes that we can then use these risks to build consensus for new legislation, or trigger regulatory actions such as shutting down AI development.

-Holden Karnofsky, ex director and ex-director of AI Strategy at Open Philanthropic (an organization which has funded multiple AI governance efforts) calls this the “if-then” framework:
+Holden Karnofsky, ex-co-CEO and ex-director of AI Strategy at Open Philanthropic (an organization which has funded multiple AI governance efforts) calls this the “if-then” framework:

 "If-then commitments… are commitments of the form: “If an AI model has capability X, risk mitigations Y must be in place.
 And, if needed, we will delay AI deployment and/or development to ensure the mitigations can be present in time.”
 A specific example: “If an AI model has the ability to walk a novice through constructing a weapon of mass destruction, we must ensure that there are no easy ways for consumers to elicit behavior in this category from the AI model.”